Introducing solid fuels

 Wood needs to be left to dry (seasoned) before it can be burnt.
 Burning wet or freshly felled wood can produce large amounts of smoke

-Wood can be coated with preservatives such as varnish, creosote or paint.
+Wood can be coated with preservatives such as varnish, creosote or lead paint.
 If this is burned toxic fumes including metals and organics can be released to the air.

 Smoke Control Areas and legal background